companieshouse/styleguides/ansible.md

 Roles names should be distribution agnostic.

 ## Tasks
-Always include names for tasks.
+Always include names for tasks in lower case.
 Don’t include reference to the conditions of a task in the task name.
 Limit the description to the action being taken, not extra detail such as why it’s being done.
 ```yaml
 # Do